Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 #### *Educational Data*

-- **Explore the Data**:Now, let's take a look at the Educational data (i.e. `FEDSTATS_Country.raw`).
+- **Explore the Data**: Now, let's take a look at the Educational data (i.e. `FEDSTATS_Country.raw`).
 Likewise, the downloaded csv file will be read into a data frame; note the raw data file will be preserved by assigning it to a new object "fedstats".

 ```r